Updated on 17 April 2013.

 However, if for example you are a student and only need a license to cover your 9 months in your university dwelling, you can claim back the months that you weren't using your TV.
 For example, you could buy a license in October which would last you until September of the following year, but if you are living back at home during the months of June, July, and August, you can request a refund for that time.

 Go to TV Licensing for more information, and for a refund application form.

 You may be eligible for a discount on your TV license if you fall into the following categories:

-You can find more information on the concessions available on the Direct.gov website.
+You can find more information on the concessions available on the Gov.UK website.

 As the TV license fee tends to go up in April with the start of the new tax year, you should try to buy or renew your license before this time.
 For example, if your license is due to expire around April, buy a new one in March to avoid the likely price hike.
 As you can only pay for a license a month in advance, March is a good time to buy.

 When deciding on a payment method for your license, it's advisable not to opt for quarterly direct debit.
 The spread of these payments could cost you up to £5 more a year than if you paid via an alternative method.

 Other payment methods available include monthly direct debit, or paying the whole fee in one go by credit or debit card.
 A cash payment plan is also available which could lessen the dent of the fee on your wallet, by spreading it into small weekly or fortnightly payments.